mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/create-base-os-image/index.md

 ### Create a base OS image in the vSphere client

 Creating a base OS image from DVD ISO files is a one-time process.
-Building a base OS image creates a base vSphere template.
-You use this base image template in DKP to create CAPI Kubernetes images for your cluster as an OVA template.
+Building a base OS image creates a base vSphere template in your vSphere environment.
+You can use the base OS image template to create a Kubernetes node vSphere template for your cluster.

 Refer to the vCenter and vSphere Client documentation for details.